Fighting for my marriage never seemed so difficult. This week was exhausting.

 You probably also know that this is a part of love.

-People who are self-esteem support those around them.
+People who are self-esteem support those around them (more on cheating boyfriends who want to get back to you here).

 The people around them are the ones who should want to be supportive of their wellbeing.